 If you can’t access your token codes

-If you lose access to your authentication application (such as if you lose your phone), email cloud.gov support so that we can allow you to set up a new one.
+If you need to set up a new authentication application, such as if you lose your phone, email cloud.gov support so that we can allow you to set up a new one.
 We’ll follow this process to mitigate the risk of requests from compromised email addresses:

 - Delete the contents of your sandbox space (if you have one).